When a Co-Representative Drops Out

 When a Nominee Never Serves

 Sometimes a will names two people as co-representatives, but one declines or is unable to serve from the start.
 Under this statute, the person who does get appointed steps into the role with full authority.
-There is no diminished version of the job just because the co-representative position went unfilled.
+There is no reduced version of the job because the co-representative position went unfilled.

 This rule works well as a default, but it is not absolute.
-A will can override it by requiring that a replacement be appointed before the remaining representative can act alone.
-Families who have strong preferences about shared oversight should make sure the will addresses this directly with the help of experienced estate planning counsel.
+A will can require that a replacement be appointed before the remaining representative acts alone.
+Families who have strong preferences about shared oversight should make sure the will addresses this directly.